 You can also go directly to almost all journal home pages or publishers' websites, to select a particular journal you are interested in and sign up for a TOC alert.

 Search alerts send emails listing newly published literature according to a search statement.
 Use search alerts with your best search statements; those proven to find a high quality list of relevant results.
 It may be necessary to register for a profile.
 A search alert can be available from the database search results page.
 Alternatively, it might be necessary to save the search and view the saved search before setting the alert.
 Once an alert is set, the database will send an email with the latest results within your specified timeframe.
 The databases mentioned in the TOC section above also allow you to save search alerts.
 You can also set up a Google search alert.

 For databases that don’t have an alerting service you will need to consider how best to monitor the literature.
 For example, you could maintain a search tracking spreadsheet, with a column for best relevant searches and the date you should next check the database.
 For those journals that don’t have Table of Contents (TOC) alerts, set a note in your diary to check the latest issues for articles pertinent to your research.

 By adopting an organised approach to searching, you reduce the possibility of missing important work, increase your efficiency and reduce research anxiety.

-There are applications you can use to automate and manage your searching so you can keep up to date with the latest publications in your area of research.
+There are many tools you can use to automate your search and retrieval so you can keep up to date with the latest publications in your area of research.